-Person Responsible: Annabelle Edkins - Information Security Officer.
-Mark Morris - Information Security Support Officer as Annabelle is currently absent
+Person Responsible: Annabelle Edkins - Information Security Officer

 Full-time ISO now recruited and a period of upskilling required.
 This is being addressed via application to the External training Budget for 2017/18.
 Future TFC Wide Area Network approach will enable sharing of an RMADS workload with other Force peers.